 Wash a brush by first scraping it on the side of the paint can to remove all the excess paint.
 In a sink, use a small plastic pail or food container to collect a couple of cups of warm water.
 Bounce the brush bristles against the bottom of the pail several times until the water is saturated with paint and then dump it out.
 Rinse the pail and collect a couple more cups of warm water.
 Bounce the brush several times in the fresh water and then dump it.

-To clean latex paint from a roller first scrape all the excess paint from the nap using the side of putty knife.
+To clean latex paint from a roller, first scrape all the excess paint from the nap using the side of putty knife.
 Remove the roller from the arm and slip it onto a roller spinner.
 Hold the roller under a stream of warm water until the nap is saturated.
-Hold the roller vertical and spin it so the water is thrown against the sides of a deep utility sink.
+Hold the roller vertically and spin it so the water is thrown against the sides of a deep utility sink.
 Saturate the nap with water and spin it out again.
 Repeat this until the water coming from the roller is clear.

 Set the brush bristles down in a plastic paint bucket.
 Add hot water to fill the bucket to just over the ferrule.
 Pour in a cup of liquid laundry detergent and turn the brush back and forth gently a couple times to agitate.
 Let the brush sit in the water for three days, agitating a couple of times a day.
-At the end of the three days pour off the soapy water and wash the brush as described above.
+At the end of the three days, pour off the soapy water and wash the brush as described above.
 Set the brush with the bristles up to dry.
-If this doesn't do the trick try soaking the brush again for another three days.
+If this doesn't do the trick, try soaking the brush again for another three days.